 We are highly differentiated in each of the geographic markets that we serve with our services and associated product offerings.
-This is achieved by providing targeted, complementary services and related products and being responsive to our customers with both quality, as measured by the industry-standard NPT, and timely responses to requests.
+This is achieved by providing targeted, complementary services and related products and being responsive to our customers with both quality, as measured by the industry-standard non-productive time ("NPT"), and timely responses to requests.
 The key elements include:

-- 24-hours a day, seven days a week operations; - recognized industry leading technicians in our principal service and product lines; - responsiveness to our customers' requirements for ready-to-deploy API certified equipment and a "can do" philosophy; - · technical interface with customers via product line management personnel; and - client relationship building.
+- 24-hours a day, seven days a week operations; - recognized industry leading technicians in our principal service and product lines;

+- responsiveness to our customers' requirements for ready-to-deploy American Petroleum Institute ("API") certified equipment and a "can do" philosophy; - technical interface with customers via product line management personnel; and - client relationship building.